jacekfigiel/django-crypto-api/README.md

 # Crypto and Precious Metal Price Tracker

-This Django website provides real-time updates on cryptocurrency prices, precious metal prices, and the latest cryptocurrency news.
+This Django website provides real-time(every 23 minutes) updates on cryptocurrency prices, precious metal prices, and the latest cryptocurrency news.
 It utilizes external APIs to fetch current data and presents it in a user-friendly interface.

 ## Features